How the environment raises an intelligent child - Neuroarchitecture and child development

 A large-scale study from the University of Pennsylvania School of Medicine, based on MRI scans of more than 1,000 individuals between the ages of 8 and 23, has revealed a fundamental sequence of brain development.
 It found that different regions of the brain lose plasticity (become less “flexible”) at different times, which dictates the priorities for architectural intervention in different age groups.

-• Early childhood (0-6 years): During this time, sensory-motor regions mature.
-Therefore, the sensory characteristics of the environment – textures, lighting quality, and acoustics – are critical for the proper formation of the nervous system.
+• Early childhood (0-6 years): At this time, sensory-motor regions are maturing.
+Accordingly, the sensory characteristics of the environment - textures, lighting quality, and acoustics - are critical for the proper formation of the nervous system.

-• Adolescence: During this stage, associative regions and the prefrontal cortex (PFC) maintain plasticity, meaning that the adolescent brain is particularly sensitive to the balance of social space and personal solitude.
+• Adolescence: At this stage, associative regions and the prefrontal cortex (PFC) maintain plasticity, meaning that the adolescent brain is particularly sensitive to the balance of social space and personal solitude.

 Brain plasticity and developmental stages